Trojan Cleansing with Neural Collapse: Related Work

 \textbf{NC3: Convergence to self-duality} The rows of the final layer weight matrix $\textbf{W}$ converge to a simplex ETF dual to that of the feature representations.
-Given NC2, this means that $\boldsymbol{W}$ and $\boldsymbol{M}$ converge, up to a rescaling by their respective Frobenius norms. \begin{small}
+Given NC2, this means that $\boldsymbol{W}$ and $\boldsymbol{M}$ converge, up to a rescaling by their Frobenius norms.

-\end{small} \cref{fig:NC3} shows this metric also converges to a smaller value for the benign model than either trojaned model and the disruption to Neural Collapse increases with the proportion of training data poisoned.

-\textbf{NC4: Nearest feature mean classification} At inference time, the neural network uses a nearest neighbor decision rule in the final feature space.
+\textbf{NC4: Nearest neighbor classification} At inference time, the neural network uses a nearest neighbor decision rule in the final feature space.
 That is, a new test point is classified to the class with the feature mean nearest to its own feature representation.
-A metric for this is then the misclassification rate for this decision rule. \begin{small}
+A metric for this is then the misclassification rate for this decision rule.